amspence/VScodeAssignment5/README.md

 # VScodeAssignment5
-Installation and Navigation of Visual Studio Code (VS Code)
+Installation and Navigation of Visual Studio Code (VS